apache/parquet-format/LogicalTypes.md

   set; if neither is set, the value does not resolve and is invalid, even if `offset` or `size` is set.
 * `offset` may only be set together with `uri`.
-A value that sets `offset` without `uri` (and not `inline`) does not resolve and is invalid.
+A value that sets `offset` without `uri` does not resolve and is invalid.
 * `size` must be set whenever `offset` is set.
 A value that sets `offset` without `size` is invalid.
-* If `inline` is set, it supplies the bytes for readers; producers may treat `inline` and the locator fields as mutually exclusive.
+* If `inline` is set, it supplies the bytes for readers, and any locator fields that are also set must denote the same bytes.
+Producers may treat `inline` and the locator fields as mutually exclusive.
 * Field names within a `FILE`-annotated group must not be renamed.
 * Additional metadata about the file (e.g., modification timestamp) must be stored adjacent to this group by engines or table formats, not inside it.